Microsoft Defender for Identity

 • A Microsoft Sentinel workspace

 • Access to the Integrations page in Dashboard.
-Contact your Incode Representative if you do not see the Integrations page.
+Contact your Incode Representative if you do not see it.

-• Users to be verified must exist as directory records within the Incode integration before verification requests can succeed
+• Users as directory records in the Incode integration.
+This is needed for verification requests to succeed.

-The first Logic App is a Sentinel automation playbook.
-When a Sentinel incident is created, the playbook calls the Incode API to generate a unique verification link for the flagged user and delivers it to your security team to send on.
+1. The first is a Sentinel automation playbook.
+When Sentinel creates an incident, the playbook calls the Incode API to generate a unique verification link for the flagged user and delivers it to your security team.
+Your security team then sends it to the user.

-The second Logic App is a webhook receiver.
+2. The second is a webhook receiver.
 When the user completes their biometric check, Incode sends the result to this receiver.
-The receiver reads the result and updates the Sentinel incident — closing it as a false positive if verification succeeded, or escalating it to High severity if verification failed.
+The receiver reads the result and updates the Sentinel incident, closing it as a false positive if verification succeeded, or escalating it to high severity if verification failed.

 1. Log in to Dashboard.